 - Adjunctive treatment of major depressive disorder.
 This means aripiprazole is used in addition to an antidepressant to help treat depression.

 - Acute treatment of agitation in schizophrenia and bipolar disorder

 This medication sheet will focus primarily on schizophrenia.
-You can find more information about bipolar disorder, depression, and autism spectrum disorders on our Learn About Mental Illnesses page.
+You can find more information about bipolar disorder, depression, and autism spectrum disorders on our Learn About Mental Health Conditions page.

 Schizophrenia requires long-term treatment.
 Do not stop taking aripiprazole, even when you feel better.

 Only your healthcare provider can determine the length of aripiprazole treatment that is right for you.

 Missing doses of aripiprazole may increase your risk for a relapse in your symptoms.

 Do not stop taking aripiprazole or change your dose without talking to with your healthcare provider first.

 For aripiprazole to work properly, it should be taken everyday as ordered by your healthcare provider.